How To Work On A Luxury Yacht

-concept yacht of the futureThere are few jobs as ideal for the long-term budget backpacker or runaway than working aboard a private luxury yacht.
+There are few jobs as ideal for the long-term budget backpacker or runaway than working aboard a private luxury yacht.
 If you are lucky enough to become a crewmember aboard one of these glamorous behemoths, you can expect an adventure like no other.
-However, finding work aboard a private yacht is no easy endeavor and your work schedule can at times be rigorous to say the least.

 In the following guide you will find everything you need to know in order to runaway and travel the world aboard a private luxury yacht.

-Job Positions & Required Experience
+Yacht Job Positions

 The four primary positions aboard are private yacht are, deckhand, Maid, Cook, and Engineer.
 All of which require some degree of prior experience.